KasMasVan/csr_exp_resource_index/README.md

 ## To Do
 - [ ] Report experiment result for reproducibility?
 - [ ] More language model.
 Specifically, add support for causal language models.
+For larger models, you may load with different precisions like FP16 and INT8 (Check [this](https://huggingface.co/docs/transformers/main/en/performance)).
 - [ ] More data.
 - [ ] **More [methods](#methods)**.
 - [ ] Use relative path in your python scripts (for models and data, etc.), so that running them from different location would be okay.